github/training-kit/paths/graphql/01-introduction.md

     This data is available to you because the developers of these apps created a public Application Program Interface (API).

-    This course is going to introduce the concept of using APIs via GitHub's GraphQL, and show you how it can be used to gather data from GitHub and make a simple change.
+    This course is going to introduce the concept of using APIs via GitHub's GraphQL.
+You'll learn how to gather data from GitHub, and how to make a simple change.

     <iframe width="560" height="315" src="https://www.youtube.com/embed/dsPVrbDHgaY?ecver=1" frameborder="0" allowfullscreen></iframe>